What Is My Home Worth? How to Use Free Automated Valuation Models

 HomeLight’s Home Value Estimator is a fantastic option that includes a unique approach to valuing properties.
 We’ve done a lot of analysis and iterations to determine the right combination of publicly available, proprietary, and user-submitted data to produce more accurate value estimates.

-The process includes a short questionnaire with seven questions that are proven to increase the accuracy of your home valuation estimate.
-These include simple information such as the property’s condition and the year it was built.
+The process includes a short questionnaire with seven questions that have been proven to increase the accuracy of your home valuation estimate.
+The tool asks for simple information, such as the property’s condition and the year it was built.

 Having a full-time Realtor® with experience and access to the MLS (multiple listing service) is best for a reliable CMA.
 We aren’t appraisers, but we can usually get very, very close.